THIS DATE IN HISTORY: Nov. 27

 1969: To complete his personal hat trick of milestones on this date, Howe has two assists in a 5-1 victory against the Los Angeles Kings to become the first NHL player with 1,700 points.
 He gets point No. 1,700 in his 1,567th regular-season game.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

 1941: The Boston Bruins tie an NHL record by scoring four goals in the 10-minute overtime period to defeat the Brooklyn Americans 6-2 at Madison Square Garden.
 Overtime is a mandatory 10-minute period before being discontinued in November 1942.
-When the NHL reinstitutes it in 1983, the format is changed to a five-minute period, when the first team to score wins the game.
+When the NHL reinstitutes OT in 1983, the format is changed to a five-minute sudden-death period.

 1946: Assistant coach Dit Clapper comes out of retirement to help the Bruins on defense, replacing the injured Jack Crawford.
 He gets a standing ovation from 14,000 fans at Boston Garden.
 The inspired Bruins defeat the New York Rangers 5-2.

-1974: The Canadiens begin an NHL-record 23-game road undefeated streak (14-0-9) with a 3-2 win against the Pittsburgh Penguins at Civic Arena.
+1974: The Canadiens begin an NHL-record 23-game road undefeated streak (14-0 with nine ties) with a 3-2 win against the Pittsburgh Penguins at Civic Arena.
 Jacques Lemaire scores the winning goal at 11:54 of the third period.

 Video: Jacques Lemaire won eight Stanley Cups with Canadiens